alstoyanov/tile-shifter/README.md

 # Tile Shifter Puzzle Game

-A classic 15-puzzle sliding tile game built with LibGDX framework in Java.
-Players slide tiles in a 4x4 grid to complete beautiful images.
+A feature-rich puzzle game built with LibGDX framework in Java.
+Players can choose from three different game modes to solve 4x4 grid puzzles with beautiful images.

 ## Features

+- **Three Game Modes**: Classic sliding puzzle, Rotate mode, and Shift mode
-- **4x4 Grid Puzzle**: Classic sliding puzzle with 15 tiles and 1 empty space
+- **4x4 Grid Puzzle**: 16 tiles arranged in various challenging configurations
 - **Multiple Images**: Choose from several beautiful album cover images
-- **Smart Shuffle**: Ensures every puzzle is solvable using inversion counting algorithm
+- **Smart Shuffle**: Mode-specific shuffling ensures solvable puzzles
-- **Smooth Animations**: Tiles slide smoothly when moved
+- **Intuitive UI**: Mode-specific visual indicators and controls
+- **Help System**: Full image preview and mode-specific instructions
 - **Win Detection**: Automatic detection when puzzle is solved
 - **Cross-Platform**: Runs on desktop (Windows, Mac, Linux)

-## Game Mechanics
+## Game Modes

+### Classic Mode
+The traditional 15-puzzle sliding tile game:
 - Click/tap on a tile adjacent to the empty space to move it
 - Only tiles horizontally or vertically adjacent to the empty space can move
 - Complete the puzzle by arranging all tiles in the correct order

+### Rotate Mode
+Rotate 2x2 sub-boards to solve the puzzle:
+- Click any tile within a 2x2 sub-board to rotate it clockwise
+- Five overlapping 2x2 sub-boards can be rotated:
+  - Top-Left, Top-Right, Bottom-Left, Bottom-Right, and Center
+- Yellow borders indicate the rotatable sub-boards
+- No empty space - all 16 tiles are visible

+### Shift Mode
+Shift entire rows and columns cyclically:
+- Click arrow buttons (^ v < >) to shift columns/rows
+- Tiles wrap around when shifted (top tile goes to bottom, etc.)
+- No empty space - all 16 tiles are visible
+- Strategic shifting of multiple rows/columns needed to solve

+## Common Controls

-- Use the Reset button to shuffle the puzzle again
+- **Reset button**: Shuffle the puzzle for a new game
-- Use the Back button to return to image selection
+- **Back button**: Return to image selection
+- **Help button**: View the complete puzzle image
+- **Instructions button**: View mode-specific game instructions

 ## How to Build and Run